QNS&L rail line, IOC

 • Strengthening our low-carbon product offering with aluminium produced by ELYSISTM emissions-free smelting technology, used by Apple (in their iPhone SE), and Corona Canada (in Canada’s first specially marked, low-carbon aluminium cans).

-• Leveraging STARTTM, our blockchain technology, to provide over 110 customers with 14 key ESG metrics.
-Via a QR code, consumers can see how products were made from the mine to their hands and make more informed choices on what they buy.
+• Leveraging STARTTM, to provide customers with visibility to key ESG metrics, enabling them to see how products were made from the mine to market and make more informed choices on what they buy.

 • Signing a separate MoU with both Shougang Group and Salzgitter Flachstahl, and continuing significant partnerships with Nippon Steel Corporation, BlueScope, and Baowu to develop low-carbon solutions for the steel value chain.
 We have also successfully proven the effectiveness of BioIronTM, a low-carbon iron-making process using raw sustainable biomass and microwaves.